openvswitch/ovs/DESIGN.md

 OpenFlow 1.4
 ------------

-OpenFlow 1.4 does not change flow_mod semantics.
+OpenFlow 1.4 adds the "importance" field to flow_mods, but it does not explicitly specify which kinds of flow_mods set the importance.For consistency, Open vSwitch uses the same rule for importance as for idle_timeout and hard_timeout, that is, only an "ADD" flow_mod sets the importance.
+(This issue has been filed with the ONF as EXT-496.)

 OFPT_PACKET_IN
 ==============